MinyanTsai/MinyanTsai/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying at National Taiwan University  ...
+- 🔭 I’m currently studying at National Taiwan University
 - 🏫 I major in Information Management
-- 🌱 I’m currently learning C++, Python, Machine Learning...
+- 🌱 I’m currently learning C++, Python, Machine Learning